SH801/haselwimmer/TESTREADME.md

 Mifare 4K card.
 It then sends the retrieved data as a sequence of keystrokes to the local keyboard buffer / external PC / tablet, depending on the application's 'Destination' setting.
-The application functions as a card reader 'keyboard wedge', so separate card applications can be created quickly and easily without having to worry about card reading specifics.
+The application functions as a card reader 'keyboard wedge', allowing separate card applications to be created quickly and easily without having to worry about card reading specifics.
 For an example of a separate card application, see 'Card Logger' at:

 - http://card.careers.cam.ac.uk/apps